tshneour/cse15l-lab-reports/labReport3.md

 ## Lab Report 3

 In this report, I will be covering 4 different options of Linux's `grep` command.
+For all 4 of these options, I used Linux's built-in manual `man` to learn about them [Grep Manual](https://linux.die.net/man/1/grep).

 # Grep's Recursive Option